What is cage-codes.com?

-We are a search engine and portal about CAGE code.
+We are an independent search engine and portal about CAGE codes.
 There are almost 2 million businesses worldwide that have a CAGE code.
-We provide information about these businesses through their CAGE code, and through their CAGE “status code” and "type code”.
+We provide information about these businesses through their CAGE code, and through their CAGE “status code” and “type code”.

 Anyone can search our database and find a business by city, state, country, or just by using the search bar.
 Visitors can also search by CAGE code, business name, or zip code, as well as by status code and type code.